CV for Michael C. Hughes

 Machine Learning

-• Posterior estimation methods: variational methods, Markov chain Monte Carlo
+• Estimation algorithms for Bayesian posteriors: variational methods, Markov chain Monte Carlo

 • 2017-